dclahan/supercoolmovieclub/README.md

 # supercoolmovieclub

-website for movie club using tqdm API, refreshes with new movies for each week on thursdays at 12PM Pacific.
+website for movie club using tqdm API, refreshes with new movies for each week on mondays.

 supercoolmovieclub.com